-"(B) each such District's and territory's share of the combined total population of the District of Columbia and all such territories.
+"(B) each such District's and territory's share of the combined total population of the District of Columbia and all such territories. as determined by the Secretary.

-(7) TRIBAL GOVERNMENTS .amount set aside under subsection (a)(2)(B) for fiscal year 2020, the amount paid under this section for fiscal year 2020 to a Tribal government shall be the amount the Secretary shall determine, in consultation with the Secretary of the Interior and Indian Tribes, that is based on increased expenditures of each such Tribal government (or a tribally-owned entity of such Tribal government) relative to aggregate expenditures in fiscal year 2019 by the Tribal government (or tribally-owned entity) and determined in such manner as the Secretary determines appropriate to ensure that all amounts available under subsection (a)(2)(B) for fiscal year 2020 are distributed to Tribal governments.
+(7) TRIBAL GOVERNMENTS .--From the amount set aside under subsection (a)(2)(B) for fiscal year 2020, the amount paid under this section for fiscal year 2020 to a Tribal government shall be the amount the Secretary shall determine.
+In consultation with the Secretary of the Interior and Indian Tribes, that is based on increased expenditures of each such Tribal government (or a tribally-owned entity of such Tribal government) relative to aggregate expenditures in fiscal year 2019 by the Tribal government (or tribally-owned entity) and determined in such manner as the Secretary determines appropriato to ensure that all amounts available under subsection (a)(2)(B) for fiscal year 2020 are distributed to Tribal governments.

-"(8) DATA.-For purposes of this sub-scotion, the population of States and units of local governments shall be determined based on the most recent year for which data are available from the Bureau of the Census. "(d) USE OF FUNDS.-A State, Tribal government, and unit of local government shall use the funds provided under a payment made under this section to cover only those costs of the State, Tribal government, or unit of local government that
+"(8) DATA .- For purposes of this sub-scotion, the population of States and units of local governments shall be determined based on the most recent year for which data are available from the Bureau of the Census. "(d) USE OF FUNDS .- A State.
+Tribal government, and unit of local government shall use the funds provided under a payment made under this section to cover only those costs of the State, Tribal govornment, or unit of local government that

-"(1) are necessary expenditures incurred due to the public health emergency with rethe Coronavirus Disease 2019 spect to
+"(1) are necessary expenditures incurred due to the public health emergency with rethe Coronavirus Disease 2019 spect to (COVID-19);

-(COVID-19);

-"(2) were not accounted for in the budget most recently approved as of the date of enactment of this section for the State or government; and ber 30, 2020.
+"(2) were not accounted for in the budget most recently approved as of the date of enactment of this section for the State or government: and

-"(3) were incurred during the period that begins on March 1, 2020, and ends on Decom-
+"(3) were incurred during the period that begins on March 1, 2020, and ends on Decomber 30, 2020.

-"(e) CERTIFICATION .- In order to receive a payment under this section, a unit of local government shall provide the Secretary with a cortification signed by the Chief Executive for the unit of local government that the local government's proposed uses of the funds are consistent with subsection (d). "(f) INSPECTOR GENERAL, OVERS
+"(e) CERTIFICATION .- In order to receive a pryment under this soction, a unit of local government shall provide the Socretary with a cortification signed by the Chief Executive for the unit of local government that the local government's proposed uses of the funds are consistent with subsection (d). "(f) INSPECTOR GENERAL OVERS